-The Medical Practitioner’s Assurance Framework (MPAF) was launched last year by the Independent Healthcare Providers Network (IHPN), partly in response to the Paterson scandal.
-The aim is to standardise governance systems and processes across the independent sector so concerns can be detected early and addressed effectively
+The Medical Practitioner’s Assurance Framework (MPAF) was launched in October 2019 by the Independent Healthcare Providers Network (IHPN), partly in response to the Paterson scandal.
+The aim is to standardise governance systems and processes across the independent sector so concerns can be detected early and addressed effectively.

-- The MPAF document sets out precisely what data hospitals will need to manage the award and maintenance of consultant practising privileges.
-The application dataset alone covers nine areas, such as:
+- The MPAF document sets out precisely what data hospitals need to grant and maintain for their practising privileges.
+The application covers areas, such as:

-Standard dataset, including proof of identity, demographic information, DBS certification, ICO registration, evidence of compliance with mandatory training, evidence of Hep B/Hep C/HIV status, CV and references, designated body and Responsible Officer.
+standard information, including proof of identity, demographic information, DBS certification, ICO registration, evidence of compliance with mandatory training, evidence of Hep B/Hep C/HIV status, CV and references, Designated Body and Responsible Officer.

 - Locations where a doctor holds practising privileges or works as a doctor.